 Travel: From the US 160/550 intersection in Durango, travel 11.0 miles west on US 160 to Hesperus.
 Turn right/north on La Plata Canyon Road, CR 124.
 Zero-out your trip meter.
-There is a brown, US Forest Service sign with mileages right after the turn.
 Just after passing the hamlet of Mayday, the road turns to smooth dirt at 4.6 miles.
 There are several established campgrounds in this area.
 The trailhead is at 7.8 miles.
 Park on the right at placard displays for historic La Plata City.
 2WD vehicles should be able to reach the trailhead.

 Time: 6 to 7.5 hours

-Difficulty: 4WD road, social trail, off-trail; moderate navigation; Class 2; some exposure on Baker Peak, Class 2+
+Difficulty: 4WD road, social trail, off-trail; steep slopes; navigation moderate; Class 2; short stretch of mild exposure

 Map: La Plata, Colorado 7.5' USGS Quad or Apogee Mapping